QuaternionX/artoolkit-docs/3_Marker_Training/marker_nft_fiducial_markers.md

+---
+uri: natural-feature-tracking-with-fiducial-markers
+meta_title: Natural Feature Tracking With Fiducial Markers
+menu_title: NFT with Fiducial Markers
+description: Although ARToolKit offers full markerless tracking, there are some situations where using one or more markers as part of an image is worthwhile.
+---

 #NFT with Fiducial Markers
 Although ARToolKit offers full markerless tracking, there are some situations where using one or more [markers][marker_about] as part of an image is worthwhile: